RESTART1230/Fedora_note/README.md

 # Fedora_note
-Some record about useing fedora
+Some records about useing fedora